Basic Class Info

 Yes, the Opening Session is considered Week 1 of class, and we will take attendance that day.
 If you miss this session, it will count as your one allotted skip.

-When do I start my one-year internship with a local nonprofit?
+When do I start my one-year board internship with a local nonprofit organization?

-As things appear to improve and continue to go in a more positive direction with the COVID-19 pandemic, YLC is preparing to host training in a hybrid format of in-person and virtual for the spring 2022 semester.
+As things continue to improve with regards to COVID-19, YLC is preparing to host training in a hybrid format of in-person and virtual for the fall 2022 semester.
 As the schedule is solidified, we will confirm which sessions will be conducted virtually and which will be conducted in-person.

 What precautions will be taken during class if we meet in person?